edoardoc/iCloudNotes/README.md

 # iCloudNotes

-iCloudNotes is a reader for the Notes application in your Apple or Google account, it's only feature right now is to read the notes and save them as they are in a folder.
+iCloudNotes is a reader for the Notes application in your Apple or Google account, it's only feature right now is to read the notes and save them as they are in a folder as html files, images are not processed.

 ## Build
 build with maven with